vijayp23/deploy-gae-action/README.md

 * `service-version`: version of the app that will be created or replaced by this deployment
 * `delete-previous-versions`: set it to `true` to delete previous versions which are not receiving any traffic.
 If this is set to `true` then `service-name` is required
 * `service-name`: name of the service of which previous versions needs to be deleted.
 Set it to `default` if service name is not mentioned in config file
+* `no-cache`: deploy project without using cache.
+Takes longer, but useful in some cases.
+Set to `true` to not use cache
 * `debug`: test action and check version details

 ## Note